joeglDev/llm-chatbot/README.md

-# llm-chatbot
+# LLM new retriever

-llm-chatbot
+## Summary

+Backend service which extracts news articles from an external api and parses through an LLM to provide opinion.

+- Current news api source: https://worldnewsapi.com/docs/top-news/

 ## todo
 - get specific news endpoint
-- comment in each news article and give link response format then assemble into a wider string ->
 - text to speech and send audio from api
-- consider an alternative news api such as https://mediastack.com/sources/uk-news-api
-- - streaming endpoint
+- streaming endpoint